federicomariamassari/financial-engineering/README.md

 [1] Glasserman, P. (2003) _Monte Carlo Methods in Financial Engineering_, Springer Applications of Mathematics, Vol. 53

 [2] Merton, R.C.
 (1976) _Option pricing when underlying stock returns are discontinuous_, Journal of Financial Economics, 3:125-144

+## Contributing
+This is a small but continuously evolving project open to anyone willing to contribute—simply fork the repository and modify its content.
+Any improvement, in terms of code speed and readability, or inclusion of new models (such as those from Glasserman's book), is more than welcome.
+For git commits, it is desirable to follow [Udacity's Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/).

+Feel free to bookmark, or "star", the repository if you find this project interesting.
+Thank you for your support!